Tinubu Orders Reduction of 2026 Hajj Fare

 On his part, Secretary of the National Hajj commission (NAHCON), Dr Mustapha Mohammad, said the President’s directive would increase the number of intending pilgrims for this year’s exercise.

 “It is a welcome development and the lower the Hajj fare, the better for Muslim faithful intending to perform Hajj.
-So, as directed by the Vice President, we will work tirelessly between today and tomorrow to see that we reduce it to the bearest minimum and affordable rate for every Muslim faithful to have the opportunity to perform this very important pillar of Islam.”
+So, as directed by the vice-president, we will work tirelessly between today and tomorrow to see that we reduce it to the barest minimum and affordable rate for every Muslim faithful to have the opportunity to perform this very important pillar of Islam.”

 Also speaking, Chairman, Kebbi State Muslim Pilgrims Welfare Board and Deputy Chairman, Forum of the Chief Executive of 36 and the FCT Chairmen of pilgrims Board, Alhaji Faruk Aliyu Yaro, expressed delight with the presidential directive.